pranavpissay/AI-Pest-Detection-System/README.md

 VNRVJIET, Hyderabad
 [LinkedIn](https://www.linkedin.com/in/pranav-pissay)

 ## 📌 Project Duration
-**Feb 2024 – Apr 2024**
 Team Size: 4
-Mentor: Internal Guide, VNRVJIET
+Mentor: Internal Guide, EEE Department

 ## 📎 License
-This project is for academic and research purposes only.
+This project is for academic use only.